 10 Healthy Superfoods to Beat the Winter BluesArticle posted in: Diet & Nutrition

 Shorter days, less sun and chilly temps have a way of bringing you down.
 The winter blahs are real and for some people, it may develop into seasonal depression.
 Food is not a fix.
 However, a growing body of research suggests that your diet and certain healthy superfoods may influence (and even improve) your mood.

 One recent study, published in the journal PLOS ONE, found symptoms of depression dropped significantly among a small group of young adults who ate healthier for three weeks—which meant, in part, increasing their intake of fruits, veggies, whole grains and fish.

 In the peer-reviewed journal Psychiatry Research, a meta-analysis of 21 studies from ten countries investigated the connection between diet and depression risk.
 They found that a healthy eating pattern high in fruits, vegetables, whole grains, fish and low-fat dairy products may decrease the risk of depression, whereas a diet high in red or processed meat, refined grains and fat may increase the risk of depression.

 The evidence is preliminary and much more research is needed to understand how diet influences mental health.
 But what we do know, according to Cleveland Clinic, is that certain foods and nutrients affect brain chemicals that influence how we feel.
 We’ve rounded up 10 of our favorite healthy superfoods that have been shown to have positive effects on mood.
-An added bonus; they can all easily fit into your Nutrisystem weight loss program!
+An added bonus; they can all easily fit into your Nutrisystem weight loss plan!

 Here are 10 healthy superfoods to help you beat the winter blues: